e7rick/Projeto-PIF/README.md

 3. Compile o programa:
-   necessário a existencia do Makefile. use a seguinte ordem de comandos: cd Projeto-PIF <br>
+   necessário a existencia do Makefile. use a seguinte ordem de comandos: <br>
+   cd Projeto-PIF <br>
    make